tim-taylor/evobee/doc/markdown/evobee-install.md

 The following instructions are for the Linux command line.
 Adapt
 as appropriate according to your OS.

-From the base directory of evobee:
+From the evobee base directory:

 - `cd build`
 - `cmake ..`